Robinpig/Note/docs/CS/Java/JDK/Concurrency/CyclicBarrier.md

 A synchronization aid that allows **a set of threads** to all wait for each other to reach a common barrier point.
+A CyclicBarrier is a resettable multiway synchronization point useful in some styles of parallel programming.

 CyclicBarriers are useful in programs involving a fixed sized party of threads that must occasionally wait for each other.
 The barrier is called cyclic because it can be re-used after the waiting threads are released.
 A CyclicBarrier supports an optional Runnable command that is run once per barrier point, after the last thread in the party arrives,